 - How fast you complete the Florida Expungement Packet or Sealing Packet that I send you.

-- Response time for returning the application from the State Attorney’s Office.
+- Response time for returning the application from the State Attorney’s Office (skipped if sealing record, see Certificate of Eligibility Application).

 - Response time of FDLE in processing the application.